Skip to Content

 Most people don't need to stay overnight in the hospital for cellulitis.

-People who have a larger area of infection or a greater risk for other problems may need to stay in the hospital.
+People who have a larger area of infection or are at a greater risk of other problems may need to stay in the hospital.

 UPMC